-• Park in one of the available parking spaces in the lot directly in front of the school.
-Do not double-park behind parked cars or along the fire lane.

-- Use the crosswalk.
+- Park in one of the available parking spaces in the lot directly in front of SHMES.
+Do not double-park behind parked cars or along the fire lane. - Use the crosswalk at the front of the school.
 Duty personnel will indicate when it is safe to cross. - At no time are parents permitted to park in the bus parking lot, church parking lot, or parking lot behind the school when dropping off /picking up their child/children.
 Arrival/Dismissal procedures/expectations will be followed consistently with all Minter families.
 There will be no exceptions to these procedures.

 Dismissal begins at 2:20 p.m.
-Students not picked up by 2:40 p.m. will be placed in the After School Program and the drop-in fee will be charged.
+Students not picked up by 2:40 p.m. will be placed in the After School Program and the drop-in fee will be charged (for students who are enrolled in ASP through ASP Lottery.
 This will be done for your child's safety as staff members are extremely busy after school and supervision is not available.
+There are no supervision options for non-ASP students so it is critical that students are picked up in a timely manner.
 Students picked up prior to 2:20 p.m. will be counted as an early dismissal and their attendance will reflect each instance.
 Please note that students requiring an early dismissal must be checked out of school prior to 2:00.
 All students must be picked up by 2:40 as there is no supervision for students beyond this time.
-If students remain beyond 2:40, they are taken to the After School Program (ASP) and a fee is charged to parents/guardians.
+If students remain beyond 2:40, they are taken to the After School Program (ASP) and a fee is charged to parents/guardians (for registered ASP students only).
+There is no supervision option for non-ASP students.